MicrosoftDocs/win32/desktop-src/SecCNG/cryptographic-primitives.md

 CNG implements numerous cryptographic algorithms.
 Each algorithm or class of algorithms exposes its own primitive API.
 Multiple implementations of a given algorithm can be installed at the same time; however, only one implementation will be the default at any given time.

 Each algorithm class in CNG is represented by a primitive router.
-Applications using the CNG primitive functions will link to the router binary file—Bcrypt.dll in user mode, or Ksecdd.sys in kernel mode—before calling the functions.
+Applications using the CNG primitive functions will link to the router binary file Bcrypt.dll in user mode, or Ksecdd.sys in kernel mode before calling the functions.
 Various router routines manage all of the algorithm primitives.
 These routers track each algorithm implementation installed on the system and route each function call to the appropriate primitive provider module.

 CNG provides primitives for the following classes of algorithms.